valentynkt/BackendGarden/content/notes/Caching Strategies.md

 ---
 created: 2024-06-01 15:58
 aliases:
   - Cache Write Strategies
   - Cache Read Strategies
   - Caching Methods
   - Data Caching Techniques
 tags:
   - LearningIT
-  - seed🌱
+  - bud🌿
 links:
 ---

 link: [[Caching]]

-# # Caching Strategies
+# Caching Strategies

 ## Diagram
 ![[3d4f861a-82b2-4b8f-b9c7-d926f079a108_2163x3153.webp]]

 ## Overview

 Caching strategies define how and when data is written to and read from the cache.
-The right caching strategy can greatly enhance the performance and efficiency of an application by minimizing latency and reducing load on the primary data source.
+Choosing the right caching strategy can greatly enhance the performance and efficiency of an application by minimizing latency and reducing load on the primary data source.

+## Summary of Caching Strategies

-> [!summary]-
+> [!summary]
 >
 > - **Write-Through**: Writes data to both the cache and primary storage simultaneously.
 > - **Write-Back**: Writes data only to the cache initially and to the primary storage later.